markusloecher/markusloecher.github.io/_posts/2026-08-16-Bayesian-View-Jason-Arday.md

-markdown: kramdown
-kramdown:
-  input: GFM
-  math_engine: null   # or false / none – prevents kramdown from rewriting the math

-**A Bayesian Look at the Jason Arday Story**
+## A Bayesian Look at the Jason Arday Story

 I have no way of knowing what is true in the Jason Arday case.
 I have not investigated the underlying evidence myself, and press reports alone cannot settle whether any particular allegation is accurate.
 Arday’s death by suicide is a profound human tragedy, whatever the facts ultimately turn out to be.
 His family, friends and colleagues have suffered a real and irreversible loss.